© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Prehistoric Rock Art on Mynydd Eglwysilan Common is a scheduled monument protected by Cadw under reference GM628.
 View the official record →

-Prehistoric Rock Art on Mynydd Eglwysilan Common is a Bronze Age ritual and funerary monument located in Glamorgan, Wales, and is designated as a Scheduled Ancient Monument under the reference GM628.
+Prehistoric Rock Art on Mynydd Eglwysilan Common is a cup-marked stone of Bronze Age date located in mid-Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM628.

 Prehistoric Rock Art on Mynydd Eglwysilan Common dates from the bronze age period, and is classified as a cup marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Prehistoric Rock Art on Mynydd Eglwysilan Common is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM628.